auzanassdq/project-git-push-pull/README.md

 adwadada
-This project is aimed to exercise git push and pull in github trial branch nico trial branch nico 2 adadag
+This project is aimed to exercise git push and pull in github trial branch nico trial branch nico 2 update